 They make for perfect jogging and running companions.

-16. Great Wolfhound – The Irish Wolfhound and Great Pyrenees mix
+16. Irish Wolfhound & Great Pyrenees mix (AKA Great Wolfhound)

 This giant mixed breed draws your eyes immediately, and with a shaggy coat and a possibility of 180-pound weight, you can expect a protective dog breed.

 The Irish Wolfhound has the strength to drag a man off a horse, but they are rarely aggressive and love people.

 If you want to feel safe, the Great Wolfhound is an excellent choice.
 They are fierce guard dogs and will go to hell and back for you, so socialize them early, so they know who their enemies are.